 41A or Calzada de Los Frailes is the coolest alley in town

-We stayed at the calle 41A or Calzada de Los Frailes without even knowing that this alley is also where most hip boutiques, cafes, restaurants line up side by side in Valladolid.
+We stayed at the calle 41A or Calzada de Los Frailes without even knowing beforehand that this alley is where the most hip boutiques, cafes, restaurants line up side by side in Valladolid.
 It is the most colorful main alley between the cathedral and the monastery.
 The colorful colonial buildings and that cobblestone made a cute combination.